cb299792458/tooter/README.md

 Tootr is structurally and aesthetically modeled after the app formerly known as Twitter, after its prior branding was abandoned due to the incompetence of its CEO.

 ## Link
-Tootr is currently a work in progress.
-Everything is subject to change.
+Tootr has reached a minimum viable product, and I'm feeling comfortable with Python and Flask.
+Development is on hiatus while I work on other projects.

 [Tootr](https://tootr.onrender.com)